Packaging¶

 Nightlies built off of

-channel.Release candidates, uploaded to
+main, uploaded to thenapari/label/nightlychannel.Release candidates, uploaded to

 Note

-channel also contains the final releases.
+The napari channel also contains the final releases.

-However, these are not meant to be used by end users, who should use conda-forge
+However, these are not meant to be used by end users, who should use conda-forge.

-The releases uploaded to our channel are used to build our constructor
+The releases uploaded to our channel are used to build our constructor installers (see below).

-Otherwise, we would have to wait for the conda-forge
+Otherwise, we would have to wait for the conda-forge PR, which is only triggered by the PyPI release.

 That means we would not be able to create the installers in the same tagging event.

-instructions to use the code from the repository branch.
+To do it in a conda-forge compatible way, we clone napari-feedstock and patch the source instructions to use the code from the repository branch.

-The version is also patched to match the setuptools-scm
+The version is also patched to match the setuptools-scm string.

-would do and upload the resulting tarballs to our Anaconda.org channel.
+After re-rendering the feedstock, we run conda-build in the same way conda-forge would do and upload the resulting tarballs to our Anaconda.org channel.

 Installers¶